khemnavet/dspace-import/UserManual.md

 <figcaption><b>Figure 3</b>: The collection to import to</figcaption>
 </figure>

-The `Community` select contains the communities in DSpace.
+The `Community` dropdown contains the communities in DSpace.
 It first displays the top communities.
-When a community is selected, the `Community` select is redrawn to display the sub-communities of that community.
-Any collections in that community are displayed in the `Collection` select.
+When a community is selected, the `Community` dropdown is redrawn to display the sub-communities of that community.
+Any collections in that community are displayed in the `Collection` dropdown.
-The selected community is displayed in the `Community` select.
+The selected community is displayed in the `Community` dropdown.
 The next option is called `Back`.
 This option is used to display the communities previously shown.

 The `Next >` button is activated when a collection is selected.
 When clicked, the form to select the Excel file is displayed (figure 4).